It is our goal to establish clear and open communication lines between school and home.

 Administrators of social media accounts must be currently associated with the school.
 If an administrator’s association with the school ends, they must be removed as an administrator.
 A senior staff member will always be an administrator on the account.

-Anyone setting up a Facebook page that is associated with the school must seek permission from the principal/board of trustees.
+Anyone setting up a Facebook/ WeChat page that is associated with the school must seek permission from the principal/board of trustees.
+The School name must never be used without permission from the school.

 Administrators are responsible for: